 For your first bike tour and when bike touring with younger children, it is important to start with a trailer cycle.
 It allows the children to pedal when they can and to take breaks when they are not feeling very strong.
 Be kind and loving to the kids.
 Encourage them to participate in pedaling whenever possible.
 Be realistic with your expectations of the kids.

 Invest in a good and appropriate bike

 You will need a bike that is strong enough to carry your luggage and tow a trailer or a trailer cycle.
 It should have the appropriate horsepower while being light and easy to shift gears.
-Experts recommend bikes with aluminum frame and recommend against bikes with carbon frames.
-Aluminum is more sturdy, strong and durable to manage the long distance and heavy weight.
+Experts recommend bikes with aluminum frames and recommend against bikes with carbon frames.
+Aluminum is more sturdy, strong, and durable to manage the long distance and heavy weight.

 Take breaks frequently